jaanga/moving-manuals/index.md

 No charge for free open source projects - just expect production as and when time is available.

-All of the above open to discussion.
+All of the above - open to discussion.

-When do we start?
+So when do we start?

 &nbsp;